The Overwhelmed Brain

 We use our judgments about others to make the people we are judging responsible for how we feel.

 In other words, I would only ever feel better if she changed her behavior instead of me changing my judgment about her behavior.
-If she reached for junk food and my judgment kicked in, I would be unhappy with her even though I was making myself unhappy.
+If she reached for junk food and my judgment became activated, I would be unhappy with her even though I was making myself unhappy.

 When you judge someone else, whether it’s about how they eat, what they drink, if they smoke, if they exercise, what kind of car they drive, how they talk, or any of a number of things, you are actually addressing a fear within yourself that has yet to be resolved.